 If after the first court hearing parties are not able to reach an agreement about children or there are concerns about the welfare of children the court may ask us to write a report about your child’s welfare (known as a section 7 report) to help the judge make a safe decision.

 Throughout the whole process the Cafcass worker will be able to answer any questions you may have about your case, although Cafcass is unable to give you legal advice.

-You may also wish to get advice from a solicitor or from some of the organisations listed on our resources for parents and carers page.
+You may wish to get advice from a solicitor or from some of the organisations listed on our resources for parents and carers page.